open/close all folders

 The Gerudo PiratesGerudo Pirates who are stationed at Great Bay Coast.
 They want to make a fortune out of the stolen Zora Eggs.

-- Dark Action Girl: Link has to fight a few of them when he's trying to get the eggs back.
+- Dark Action Girl: Link has to fight Aveil a few times when he's trying to get the eggs back.

 - Dark-Skinned Redhead: Just like in Ocarina Of Time, it's a trait of the Gerudo.